Block Island Rhode Island, Mohegan Bluffs cliffs above the Atlantic and Southeast Lighthouse on the horizon

 The Inn at Old Harbour

-"Ten rooms in a gingerbread Victorian, ferry slip just down the road.
+"A gingerbread Victorian of 1882 on Water Street, ferry slip just down the road.
 The smallest of the historic hotels, and the most genuinely quiet."

 8.4